How to Buy Travel Insurance After Departure (2025)

 SafetyWing is the world’s first travel medical insurance developed specifically for nomads, by nomads.
 They cover people from all over the world while they are outside their home country.

-We used SafetyWing Nomad Insurance last year and loved having the ability to pay every 4 weeks and cancel at any time as we didn’t know how long we’d be away from the UK (our home country).
+We have used SafetyWing Nomad Insurance Essential in the past and loved having the ability to pay every 4 weeks and cancel at any time as we didn’t know how long we’d be away from the UK (our home country).

 They offer two products:

-SafetyWing insurance for nomads can be purchased while travelling and there’s no cap on the duration of travel.
+SafetyWing Nomad Insurance Essential can be purchased while travelling and there’s no cap on the duration of travel.

 Unlike the other insurers on this list, cover can start immediately, even if you are already abroad (as long as you haven’t already had an accident).